manashreea/LocationMobApp/README.md

-# LocationMobApp
+# YogaSite
-This is mobile app of location
+This is yoga site project